BDC Hamburger Icon

 What is data analysis?

 Broadly defined, data analysis is the systematic application of statistical techniques to a collection of information to gain insight.
-In other words, data is collected and interpreted, and the results are used to make assessments and guide decisions.
-The typical data analysis process can be broken into five distinct steps:
+In other words, after collecting and interpreting data, the results are used to make assessments and guide decisions.
+The typical data analysis process consists of five distinct steps:

 1. Identify the objective.